Contrastive Learning with Consistent Representations: Introduction

-\begin{itemize} \item Systematically explore a large set of diverse composite data augmentations for which we define a partial monotonicity concept. \item Propose a new notion of consistency called \emph{DA consistency} for data augmentation, quantifying the monotonic dependency of the latent-space similarity between an input example and its transformed view as a function of the strength of the augmentation. \item Introduce a new \emph{consistency loss} for training the base encoder towards satisfying DA consistency and for making use of diverse augmentations without inconsistency-induced performance loss. \item Propose a data-driven approach to learn the desired latent-space similarities with properly defined partial monotonicity based on bi-level optimization.
+\begin{itemize} \item Systematically explore a large set of diverse composite data augmentations to improve the encoder's performance on various downstream tasks. \item Propose a novel concept, \emph{DA consistency}, which quantifies the monotonic dependency of latent-space similarity between an input example and its transformed view on the strength of the augmentation. \item Introduce a new \emph{consistency loss} designed to train the encoder to satisfy \emph{DA consistency} and to utilize diverse augmentations without suffering inconsistency-induced performance loss. \item Train a monotonically constrained neural network for learning the optimal latent-space similarities. \end{itemize}